 New members entering the DSHP Plus program will continue to be assessed for Nursing Facility Level of Care, Home and Community Based Service Level of Care, and Acute Hospital Level of Care for the Aids/HIV Population by State of Delaware Nurses.
-The State will retain the yearly Level of Care re-determination for the Nursing Facility population.
-The MCO will perform the yearly Level of Care re-determination on the HCBS and Aids/HIV populations.
+The State will retain the yearly Level of Care redetermination for the Nursing Facility population.
+The MCO will perform the yearly Level of Care redetermination on the HCBS and Aids/HIV populations.
 MCO will provide the LOC documentation to the State for 100% review for all members who have changes in their level of care.
-The State will conduct quarterly monitoring of 5% of the total LOC, nursing facility and HCBS, redetermination assessments completed by the MCO for clients with no change in level of care.
-The State will use a consistent tool and documentation process to conduct a standardized review of the MCO determinations.
+DMMA will conduct quarterly monitoring of 5% of the total LOC documentation for clients with no change in their level of care.